 Accreditation and homologation

-IEC/EN-62387:2012: Homologation of our passive dosimetry platform according to the newest international and European standard for passive dosimetry systems.
+IEC/EN 62387 : 2020 : Homologation of our passive dosimetry devices according to the newest European and international standards

-Most European countries require a national certification/operating license to provide a dosimetry service.
-We are currently licensed to provide personal monitoring services in:
+Many European countries require a national certification or operating license to provide dosimetry services.
+We are currently licensed to provide personal monitoring services in the following countries:

-Furthermore we offer dosimetry services in countries without a local certification program or to those accepting the certification we have in other countries.
+Furthermore, we offer dosimetry services in countries that do not have a local certification program or that accept certification we have obtained in other countries.

-Our APD system has been tested by an independent laboratory according to EN/IEC 61526: “Radiation protection instrumentation – Measurement of personal dose equivalents Hp(10) and Hp(0,07) for X, gamma, neutron and beta radiations – Direct reading personal dose equivalent meters”.
+Our APD system has been independently tested and meets the requirements of EN/IEC 61526: “Radiation protection instrumentation – Measurement of personal dose equivalents Hp(10) and Hp(0,07) for X, gamma, neutron and beta radiations – Direct reading personal dose equivalent meters”.

-ICRU (International Commission on Radiation Units & Measurements) : For nearly 90 years ICRU has established international standards for radiation units & measurement. www.icru.org
+ICRU (International Commission on Radiation Units and Measurements): For over 80 years, ICRU has set international standards for units and measurements of radiation : www.icru.org

 EURADOS : European Radiation Dosimetry Network, a non-profit association for promoting research and development and European cooperation in the field of the dosimetry of ionizing radiation www.eurados.org